SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/strimzi-kafka.md

 <img src={useBaseUrl('img/integrations/containers-orchestration/strimzi.png')} alt="icon" width="150"/>

-This guide provides an overview of Kafka metrics collection from kafka pods deployed with Strimzi Kafka operator.
+This guide provides an overview of Kafka metrics collection from kafka pods deployed with the Strimzi Kafka operator.

 The Sumo Logic App for Strimzi Kafka is a unified logs and metrics app.
 The app helps you to monitor the availability, performance, and resource utilization of Kafka messaging/streaming clusters.
 Pre-configured dashboards provide insights into the cluster status, throughput, broker operations, topics, replication, zookeepers, node resource utilization, and error logs.